ClarityCafe/Ivy/README.md

 ## Rebecca

 This is the fallback service for Monika if the Dialogflow service goes down.
 It's a simple Tensorflow chatbot capable of learning from user context.

+The chatbot is a Python 3.6 rewrite of [pender/chatbot-rnn](https://github.com/pender/chatbot-rnn) that is modified to run off YAML config files and interface with a HTTP API.
-### Requirements
+### Dependencies

-You need the following to run Rebecca :

-- setuptools
+ - pyyaml
-- [Tensorflow 1.0 or Later](https://www.tensorflow.org/) **TODO: Makie it compliant to latest Tensorflow
  - numpy
-- scipy
-- six
+ - tensorflow

-To prep the bot, go ahead and change the ``seq2seq.ini`` mode field to ``train``.
-To test the bot, set mode to ``test``.

 ### Copyright

-Contains code from Brain Walker licensed under MIT.
+Contains code from "pender", licensed under MIT.
 Copyright (c) 2017.